DBA 3 Candidates

 Ying (Caroline) Chen is currently pursuing her Doctor’s degree in Business Administration at Jacksonville University.
 She is also working as the international programs coordinator to facilitate the collaborative programs between Davis College of Business, Jacksonville University and its international partner institutions such as East China University of Science and Technology from China, Waseda University from Tokyo, Kingston University from London, and the European Business School from Germany, etc.

-Aaron has worked in the financial services industry for the past 17 years, primarily in Wealth Management (Private) Banking.
-During this time, he has consulted with affluent clients and business owners, providing solutions to a variety of banking and lending needs.
-As a dual-employee of the bank and brokerage affiliate, Aaron holds Series 7 and 63 investment licenses and has earned the Chartered Financial Consultant (ChFC®) designation.
-Since 2011, he has also worked as an adjunct finance instructor for St. Petersburg College, teaching a variety of finance, investment and banking courses.
+Aaron became a full time Finance Professor with St. Petersburg College in Clearwater, Florida, in Fall 2017 after previously serving as an adjunct instructor for the college since 2011.
+At SPC, he teaches a variety of finance, investment and banking courses.
+Prior to his full-time teaching position, Aaron worked in the financial services industry for 17 years, primarily in Wealth Management (Private) Banking.
+During this time, he consulted with affluent clients and business owners, providing solutions to a variety of banking and lending needs.
+As a dual-employee of the bank and brokerage affiliate, Aaron held Series 7 and 63 investment licenses and earned the Chartered Financial Consultant (ChFC®) designation.
+He earned his M.B.A. from the University of South Florida, where he was a scholarship recipient and participated in two study abroad programs.